 Adobe’s AI Assistant extracts information from PDFs, summarizes documents, and answers questions about document content.
 It’s broadly applicable across departments – less specialized than Rossum but more versatile for mixed document workflows.

 Best for: Teams dealing with high PDF volumes who need quick extraction and summarization.
-Pricing: Included in Adobe Acrobat plans from $19.99/mo.
+Pricing: Acrobat plan packaging changes by seat and region; verify current Adobe pricing before modeling document volume.
 Limitation: Not built for structured data extraction at volume.
 Finance teams processing thousands of invoices need Rossum or a custom solution.

 HR & Admin Automation Tools